nikitavoloboev/data/focusing/processes.md

 ## Week review in [looking back](../looking-back/looking-back.md)
 1. Add snapshot of Timing & Wakatime.
 Evaluate.
 See what can be improved.
 2. Add images from [Instagram](https://www.instagram.com/nikitavoloboev) to `Photos`.
+3. Go through `Autolog` in Day One and move entries to appropriate journals.

 ## Month review in [looking back](../looking-back/looking-back.md)
 1. Add Timing (monthly view).